Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dp77ih_XmkY,283.432566,307.5833333333333.md

 ### Transcript

-> Right, Snutt?
+> But there are other changes that will make use of the Power Storage as well Right, Snutt?
 No Oh...
-Just kidding We've actually changed it so that power generators are no longer self-regulating Previously generators would only produce as much power as the factory was consuming But generators now always produce the full amount of power With the exception of Biomass Burners And this will mean you will likely produce excess power Which can be saved up in Power Storages
+Just kidding We've actually changed it so that power generators are no longer self-regulating Previously generators would only produce as much power as the factory was consuming But generators now always produce the full amount of power With the exception of Biomass Burners And this will mean you will likely produce excess power Which can be saved up in Power Storages Geothermal is getting a change too